Cambodia was one of the most beautiful countries I’ve ever been to but it also has a dark secrets.

 Even shortly after seizing power, the Khmer Rouge operated under a veil of secrecy.
 Right up until 1977, the Khmer Rouge’s top leadership (known as “Angkar Padevat”) worked in secret, with few outside of the party aware of their identities.

 DW is an online publication that has also produced documentaries in the past.
-Their journalists have interviewed people all over about the events that unfolded in the late 1970s.
+Their journalists have interviewed people all over about the events that unfolded in Cambodia during the late 1970s.
 What they found is that many young people and even some of those that lived through the era were reluctant to talk about those traumatic turn of events.

 Youk Chhang, director of the NGO Documentation Center of Cambodia (DC-Cam), said in an interview published on DW that young people know little about the history of the Khmer Rouge.
 This was one of the reasons they kickstarted a book project in the country designed to educate the younger generation about the past.

-It found that a third of those surveyed who did not live under the Khmer Rouge lack knowledge about the war crimes court that was subsequently set up to investigate the atrocities and bring the perpetrators to justice.
+It found that a third of those surveyed who did not live under the Khmer Rouge possessed a lack knowledge about the war crimes court that was subsequently set up to investigate the atrocities and bring the perpetrators to justice.

 In the few conversations I had with some of the guides in the Tuol Sleng Genocide Museum about the Khmer Rouge, I learned anecdotally that while the majority of the leaders in the Khmer Rouge were eventually imprisoned or brought to trial, some of those who served as foot soldiers and lower ranking officers for the Khmer Rouge were still able to get top government positions – even to this very day.